 About enterprise single sign-on

 When you enable enterprise single sign-on, you're bypassing Zendesk and authenticating your users externally.
-When users navigate to your Zendesk sign-in page or click a link to your Zendesk, they can authenticate by signing into a corporate server or a third party identity provider.
+When users navigate to your Zendesk sign-in page or click a link to your Zendesk, they can authenticate by signing into a corporate server or a third party identity provider, such as OneLogin or Okta.
 Enabling enterprise single sign-on also affects the iOS and Android versions of the Zendesk mobile app.

 - Users navigate to a Zendesk page or subdomain.